sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

 #### FRR Template Changes

-A new FRR-ISIS template, "isisd.conf.j2" has been made to support the non-integrated config management feature and will be saved in "/etc/frr/isisd.conf" on an FRR container startup.
+A new FRR-ISIS template, "isisd.conf.j2" has been made to support the non-integrated config management feature and will be saved in "/etc/frr/isisd.conf" on an FRR container startup when frr_mgmt_framework_config is set to "true".
 The FRR template, "frr.conf.j2" has been updated to include FRR-ISIS template file "isisd.conf.j2" to support the unified config managemnt feature.

 ### Warmboot and Fastboot Design Impact